-The expat population comprises almost a third of Oman's total population and consists of mainly British, American, Canadian, Australian, New Zealand and South African citizens.
+Situated in the southeastern quarter of the Arabian Peninsula, Oman is widely considered to be the friendliest Gulf state to live and work in.
+As such, the expat population comprises almost a third of Oman's total population and consists of mainly British, American, Canadian, Australian, New Zealand and South African nationals.

-As an expat, the lifestyle in Oman you have largely depends on the town or city you live in.
+As an expat, the lifestyle in Oman one has largely depends on the town or city one lives in.
 Muscat is the most developed and Westernised city with lots of shopping malls, restaurants, bars, sports clubs and entertainment venues.
-There's a particularly large expat population in the city and many expats run social clubs or organisations for their compatriots.
+There is a particularly large expat population in the city and many expats run social clubs or organisations for their compatriots.

-Towns in the rural areas are less cosmopolitan and your shopping, cuisine and entertainment experiences are likely to be correspondingly less Westernised.
+Towns in the rural areas are less cosmopolitan, and shopping, cuisine and entertainment experiences are likely to be correspondingly less Westernised.
 However, even small towns have large expat groups and expat social events.

 Work-life balance in Oman

 Working life in the Gulf is known for a peculiar phenomenon known as the split shift.
 Many companies in Oman, such as shops (even in big malls), prefer to start work early, break for a long, three-hour lunch, and then return to work for a late afternoon session.
 Split shift timings are usually 8am to 1pm and 4pm to 7pm.
 Not all organisations follow this system, however.
 Government institutions will usually work from 7am to 2pm, and private companies with a Western ethos will usually work a full shift from 7am till 4pm.